hwpoison/llama-server-chat-terminal-client/README.md

 <br>

-**params.json**  contains all definitions for prompt adjustements and prompt templates styles.
+**params.json**  contains all definitions for prompt adjustements and prompt templates templates for formated the prompt.

 #### Execultable Arguments:
 -  --my-prompt *prompt name*            (default: default)